FREQUENTLY ASKED QUESTIONS

 If I use the file on a Mac and then email it to someone on Windows (or vice versa), will it work?

 Yes, one of our goals was to make True Budget cross-compatible in this way.
 However, there is is one caveat here.
 Due to a bug in Excel for Mac 2016 and above, if a file is saved on that Excel version and then opened on Excel for Mac 2011 or Excel for Windows, Excel may crash when you attempt to create a PDF file.
-We are attempting to speak to Microsoft about this issue, and hope to have a resolution soon.
+We have made Microsoft aware of the issue, and hope to have a resolution soon.

 Are you open to hearing suggestions as to how you can make True Budget better?